-with a clear presentation.
+The third and final aspect that we wish to discuss concerns principal's benefit functions.
+As mentioned above, we assume that both principals' returns are not transferable.
+On the other hand, the monetary returns from the project can be transferred without any frictions, yet, the only way to transfer utility using the second return involves transfer of shares.
+Moreover, we assume that each principals aggregate the expected two dimensional returns linearly, and the only difference between the two arises due to the multiplier of power.
+We argue that this form essentially captures the inherent distinction between an entrepreneur and an investor, and also allows us to come up with a clear presentation.
 Therefore, using these observations an alternative interpretation for the two types of returns in our model can be given as follows: let the first return be the immediate monetary ones, and the second be the "market share" of the project.
 Assuming that the level of personal authority that the entrepreneur derives from the project is not transferable and increases with market share, suffices for our purposes.
 It should be pointed out that this last assumption is consistent with our interpretation of the identities of the principals.
 Indeed, we think of the entrepreneur to be someone who is associated in the area of the project and has an "idea" but not the cash, and the investor to be a financial intermediary whose first priority is monetary, which is potentially followed by his investments' market shares.

-Chapter 2 develops the model with commitment: Proposition 1 characterizes its solution.
-In chapter 3 we extend the model to capture collusion between the entrepreneur and the agent, and in Proposition 2 we show that the commitment contract (between the entrepreneur and the investor) is not immune to collusion.
+Section 2 develops the model with commitment: Proposition 1 characterizes its solution.
+In section 3 we extend the model to capture collusion between the entrepreneur and the agent, and in Proposition 2 we show that the commitment contract (between the entrepreneur and the investor) is not immune to collusion.
 Moreover, Proposition 3 characterizes the solution in the no-commitment case.
-Chapter 4 concludes.
+Finally, Theorem 1 displays that the share of the investor is higher when there is collusion.
+Section 4 concludes.

-The Model With Commitment
+2 The Model With Commitment

-We will consider a linear, two-principal, single-agent, and two-task hiddenaction model with state-contingent, observable and verifiable two-dimensional returns.
+We will consider a linear, two-principal, single-agent, and two-task hidden-action model with state-contingent, observable and verifiable two-dimensional returns.
 Indeed it builds upon a two principal version of the one presented in Holmstrom and Milgrom (1991), and we will keep their notation.

 Principal 1, the entrepreneur, owns an asset which requires a capital fixed cost of K > 0, and an agent.
-If operated, this asset delivers twodimensional, state-contingent, observable and verifiable returns drawn from a normal distribution whose covariance matrix is assumed to be fixed.
+If operated, this asset delivers two-dimensional, state-contingent, observable and verifiable returns drawn from a normal distribution whose covariance matrix is assumed to be fixed.
 Through out this study, it is useful to assume that the first dimension of the returns is monetary, and the second related to individual power.
 Principal 1 does not possess the required capital investment of K, but has the option of obtaining it from principal 2, the investor; by paying him a fixed compensation R, and possibly making principal 2 be a partner with a share $(1 - \rho)$, where $\rho \in [0, 1]$ be the share of principal 1.
-Both of the principals are risk-neutral, and evaluate the two dimensional returns as follows: Given an expected monetary and power return $b = (b_1, b_2)$, the gross benefits (not including the costs of operating the project) to principal i is given by $\rho_i(b_1 + \lambda_i b_2)$, where $\rho_1 = \rho, \rho_2 = (1 - \rho)$, and $\lambda_i > 0$.
+Both of the principals are risk-neutral, and evaluate the two dimensional returns as follows: Given an expected monetary and power return $b = (b_1, b_2)$, the gross benefits (not including the costs of operating the project) to principal i is given by $\rho_i(b_1 + \lambda_i b_2)$, where $\rho_1 = \rho$, $\rho_2 = (1 - \rho)$, and $\lambda_i > 0$.
 Without loss of generality, we assume that $\lambda_1 > \lambda_2$.
 Moreover, given (ρ, R) , the two principals will be involved in a utilitarian bargaining where each of them has a bargaining power given by the share of the project they possess.